-If you own a buy-to-let portfolio and you have read that Business Property Relief might shelter it from inheritance tax, this page is the answer to the question before you spend any planning time on the idea.
+If you own a buy-to-let portfolio and you have read that Business Property Relief might shelter it from inheritance tax, save yourself the planning time: it does not.
 Pure buy-to-let does not qualify for BPR.
-That has been the settled position since Pawson v HMRC [2013] UKUT 050 (TCC), it does not change with the April 2026 reforms to BPR and APR, and the rules that look like they might rescue the position (limited company ownership, hands-on management, scale, multiple units, intensive landlord effort) do not.
-The pure-BTL cohort is the 90% of UK landlords who reach for BPR and need the no answer in front of them before they go any further.
+That has been the settled position since Pawson v HMRC [2013] UKUT 050 (TCC), it does not change with the April 2026 reforms to BPR and APR, and the rules that look like they might rescue the position (limited company ownership, hands-on management, scale, multiple units, intensive effort) do not.
+If you are one of the 90% of UK landlords who reach for BPR plus 7-year planning, you need the no answer in front of you before you design anything around it.

 The short answer: BPR does not apply to pure buy-to-let

 Business Property Relief is the headline IHT relief for transfers of qualifying business property at death or in lifetime.
-The 100% rate (capped at £1m combined with Agricultural Property Relief from 6 April 2026) and the 50% rate above the cap depend on the asset being "relevant business property" under section 105 IHTA 1984.
+The 100% rate (capped at £2.5m combined with Agricultural Property Relief from 6 April 2026 under IHTA 1984 s.124D) and the 50% rate above the cap depend on the asset being "relevant business property" under section 105 IHTA 1984.
 Section 105(3) is the gating provision for property businesses, and it closes the door on residential letting.

 The text of section 105(3) is the locked answer.
 A business is not relevant business property if it "consists wholly or mainly of... making or holding investments".
 Letting residential property to tenants in return for rent is making or holding an investment.
-That is true for a single-name landlord with one flat in Newcastle, it is true for a portfolio landlord with 25 properties in the North West, it is true for an HMO operator with three multi-let houses in Birmingham, and it is true for a limited company holding a portfolio for a single family.
-The investment-or-trading character is determined by what the business does, not by the legal wrapper or the operator's effort level.
+That holds whether you are a single-name landlord with one flat in Newcastle, a portfolio landlord with 25 properties in the North West, an HMO landlord with three multi-let houses in Birmingham, or a limited company holding a portfolio for a single family.
+The investment-or-trading character is determined by what the business does, not by the legal wrapper or how much effort you put in.

 The settled tribunal authority is Pawson v HMRC [2013] UKUT 050 (TCC).
-The Upper Tribunal in Pawson reversed an earlier FTT finding in the estate's favour, holding that even a furnished holiday letting business in which the owner had been actively involved was on the investment side of section 105(3).
-If Mrs Pawson's hands-on holiday letting on the Suffolk coast was investment, a standard residential BTL portfolio is comfortably on the same side of the line.
+The Upper Tribunal in Pawson reversed an earlier FTT finding in the estate's favour, holding that even a furnished holiday letting business run with active personal involvement was on the investment side of section 105(3).
+If Mrs Pawson's hands-on holiday letting on the Suffolk coast was investment, your standard residential BTL portfolio is comfortably on the same side of the line.

 Section 105(3) IHTA 1984: the words that bite